adarijani/adarijani.github.io_archived/_posts/2022-12-04-education.md

 ---
 layout: post
-title: Education
+title: education
 date: 2022-12-04 15:00:00
-description: Education
+description: education
-tags: standpoint
+tags: thought
-categories: standpoint
+categories: thought
 ---

 There is nothing to see here:-)